KARNATISAITHARUN/documentation/using-ocular/tutorials/cpg.md

 ```

 Since the application uses Spring, it makes sense to look for the
-typical Java annotations that indicate attacker-controlled variables.
+typical Java annotations that indicate attacker-controlled variables

 ```scala
 cpg.annotation.name(".*(CookieValue|PathVariable).*").l
 ```

-From annotations, we can jump to parameters using these annotations:
+From annotations, jump to parameters using these annotations

 ```scala
 cpg.annotation.name(".*(CookieValue|PathVariable).*").parameter.name.l